Mobile Medical Malpractice Attorney

 - Negligent prenatal care - Pregnant mothers and their unborn babies rely on doctors to provide proper medical care during pregnancy.
 When doctors fail to do so, the health consequences can often be very severe.
 The health of a mother or her child could be put at risk.
 Unborn children can also develop physical or mental problems due to negligent prenatal care.

 - Surgical errors - Operating on the wrong body part, performing the wrong surgical procedure or performing the procedure incorrectly are just some examples of surgical errors that result in severe medical problems with patients.
-The death of patient due to a surgical error also sometimes occurs in certain circumstances, which may be grounds for a wrongful death lawsuit.
+The death of a patient due to a surgical error also sometimes occurs in certain circumstances, which may be grounds for a wrongful death lawsuit.

 The hospital or doctor who performed the medical procedure that resulted in your medical malpractice case will likely be held liable.
 Ultimately, the doctor's or the hospital's insurance company must compensate the victim or family whose loved one died because of negligence.
-While the insurance company might settle a lawsuit is even filed, sometimes malpractice victims must wait for a jury to decide.
+While the insurance company might settle a lawsuit before it is even filed, sometimes malpractice victims must wait for a jury to decide.
 Attorney Dean Waite is prepared to argue a case before a jury if that's what's required to get justice.

 There is no set dollar amount for different medical malpractice cases.
 Each one is unique.
 Settlement and verdict amounts can vary from a few hundred dollars to millions of dollars depending on the circumstances surrounding your case.